looqbox/looqbox-frontend-challenge/README.md

 ## Stack
 We use:
 - ReactJS for the front end framework
-- Webpack and Yarn for dependency management and local deployment
+- Redux for global state management

-But you can use Node and Npm if you prefer :)
+- TypeScript
+- Create React App CLI

 ## Submitting
 - Make a fork of this repository
+- Create your branch
 - When you're done send us a pull request

 # Guidelines
 You need to make a SPA that shows a list of pokemons, and search them, using the [Pokeapi](https://pokeapi.co/), your app needs to be dynamic, that means you **do not** reload the page to show anything new.

-The pokeapi was chosen because of its simplicity to make the requests, as it is a open api, please mind how many times you request data
+The pokeapi was chosen because of its simplicity to make the requests, as it is a open api, please **mind how many times you request data**

 - In the main page you need a search bar and a loaded list of pokemons (random or just hardcoded)
 - Clicking on any pokemon shows a card/modal/page with that pokemon's info